 How Long Should Customer Success Take?

-Day 1: Customer purchases PM tool, completes set-up and adds first project to the tool
+Day 1: Customer purchases PM software, completes set-up and adds first project to the tool

-Day 2: Customer invites entire agency team to PM tool
+Day 2: Customer invites entire agency team to PM software

 Day 3-30: At least one user changes something within the tool every day